Quiet Headphones? 5 Ways to Make Headphones Louder

 Cleaning headphones | Source: CNet

 To prevent dust, wax, or oil build-up on your earbuds, I would recommend cleaning them regularly.
+Cleaning your headphones regularly will also prevent your headphones from disconnecting on their own.

 Most headphones can be cleaned easily using either soapy water or hydrogen peroxide.
 Other things you might need to clean your headphones include cleaning cloths, paper towels, and a dry and clean toothbrush.